cip03/cip03.github.io.src/posts/2016-11-09-dynamic-existential.md

 solutions to the expression problem, like the `mtl` style, data types à la carte, or the `Free` / `Cofree` [pairing][piponi].
 Exploring this is left as an exercise for the industrious reader.
-Which actually includes me, I hope.
+Which includes me, I hope.

 ---